 7. The information to assist the sentencing court (including the prosecutions' views about the application of the sentencing guideline) should be served on the court and the defendants as soon as possible and in any event before they enter their plea.
 For an example of an outline of the case and information to assist the sentencing court see Model Examples later in the Enforcement Guide.

 8. It is not appropriate for the prosecutor to suggest a sentence but should remind the court of the maximum sentence and the application of the Definitive guideline.

-9. We should provide our view of the offence category and factors which increase or mitigate seriousness (applying the Guideline) and should be prepared to assist the Court with the application of the guideline.
+9. We should provide our view of culpability and harm the offence category and factors which increase or mitigate seriousness (applying the Guideline) and should be prepared to assist the Court with the application of the guideline.

 10. Prosecutors should state whether the case is suitable for the magistrates to sentence or whether the Crown Court is the most appropriate venue.
-An example of a simple Friskies schedule is given at the end of this section, together with an example of a covering letter (see ‘Model examples’).
+See the preceding sections on plea before venue and allocation.

 11. In cases sentenced in the Crown Court the prosecution advocate is likely to draft a case summary which will also contain the prosecutions view on factors relevant to sentence including the application of the Definitive Guideline.
 No such document should be finalised and served without the input and approval of the Inspector in the case.

 12. If the defendant intends to plead guilty, the defence should respond with a similar document setting out the mitigating features it believes are present.
 The prosecution may not have sufficient evidence to agree (or dispute) one or more of the mitigating features proposed by the defence.
 In such a situation, you should explain the position to the defence and, whilst you will not object to those particular mitigating features, you should decline to agree them.
 The defence will put its own account of those features to the court at the sentencing hearing.